grandrew/beautiful-jekyll/clientstart.md

 https://proxy.junk.systems/order/<your Client Hash>
 ~~~

-the reply is a `JSON` object with information of how to access the SSH shell.
+where `Client Hash` is your identity thay you can find in the [Client Login](https://junk.systems/client/) area.
+The reply is a `JSON` object with information of how to access the SSH shell.
 You will be immediately charged for 1 CPU-hour.
 The order will be cancelled automatically if you close the connection within 20 seconds (or will not connect at all).

 The JSON object has the following structure: